cam8001/aws-step-functions-plagiarism-demo-dotnetcore/AWSStepFunctionsPlagiarismDemo/README.md

 * [AWS SAM CLI](https://github.com/awslabs/aws-sam-local) installed
 * [Mono](https://www.mono-project.com/) installed if you are using Linux & macOS

+#### macOS

+You can install Mono and Dotnet on MacOS with brew:

+`brew install mono && brew cask install dotnet-sdk`

+The brew scripts update your path; you'll need to open a new Terminal window to start using the install scripts.

+Then:

+`dotnet tool install -g Amazon.Lambda.Tools`

 ### Recommended Tools

 * [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/)